Learning What Works: 3 great questions to ask your spouse

 Even though we talked about a lot, I realized there were a lot of assumptions I made regarding what my hubby thought, experienced, and needed.
-From this realization, I learned to ask these three questions.
+If you can relate, here are three questions you can ask your spouse.

 Prayer has had a powerful impact on my marriage.
 Taking the time to pray for my hubby’s mind, heart, health, relationships and God’s purpose has been and is integral in my role as his wife.
 The times I wasn’t sure what to pray, I would dig into God’s word and talk to Him about what was in my heart for my hubby.